demonCoder95/cpp-code/README.md

 The purpose is to document all the code written, and also catalog it for future reuse.

+## The Repository Layout

+The ``lib`` folder contains all the reusable classes (headers and implementations) along with a driver program file ``main.cpp` which you can use to test those classes.

+The ``solutions`` folder contains standalone programs each labelled with an exercise number.

 ## How to use the repository

+Within the ``lib`` directory, you can use the classes as follows:

 1. Make necessary changes to the ``main.cpp`` to create a driver program.